mostafaibrahem/maiia-task/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see instructions for the technical test.
+Open [http://localhost:3000/appointments](http://localhost:3000) with your browser to see the implemented task

 ## Editor